 - Nitrogen oxides (NOx), which contribute to smog and respiratory illnesses

 - Particulates, which contribute to smog, haze, and respiratory illnesses and lung disease

-- Carbon dioxide (CO2), which is the primary greenhouse gas produced from the burning of fossil fuels (coal, oil, and natural gas)
+- Carbon dioxide (CO2), which is the primary greenhouse gas produced from burning fossil fuels (coal, oil, and natural gas)

 - Mercury and other heavy metals, which have been linked to both neurological and developmental damage in humans and other animals

-- Fly ash and bottom ash, which are residues created when coal is burned at power plants
+- Fly ash and bottom ash, which are residues created when power plants burn coal

 In the past, fly ash was released into the air through the smokestack, but laws now require that most emissions of fly ash be captured by pollution control devices.
 In the United States, fly ash and bottom ash are generally stored near power plants or placed in landfills.
-Pollution leaching from ash storage and landfills into groundwater and the rupture of several large impoundments of ash are environmental concerns.
+Pollution leaching from ash storage and landfills into groundwater and several large impoundments of ash that ruptured are environmental concerns.

 Reducing the environmental effects of coal use

 The Clean Air Act and The Clean Water Act require industries to reduce pollutants released into the air and water.